von-amari/Create-a-Dynamic-HTML-Table-in-ZohoCreator-Using-Deluge-and-Notes/README.md

 Note: Inline styling can be used.

 Append your table and table header tags to the 'x' variable.
-I am wanting to have the table headers of "Name", "Phone", and "Email".
+I would like my table headers to read "Name", "Phone", and "Email".

 ```